Warwick Agreement

 The Warwick Agreement is the name of a document agreed in July 2004 to the 2005 General Election between many of Britain's main trade unions and the Labour Party, which helped form Labour's 2005 election manifesto.

 The affiliated trade unions are organised into a group called TULO (Trade Union & Labour Party Liaison Organisation).

 The document is named after The University of Warwick, where the agreement was made.

-Five main points

-There are five main points covered by the Warwick Agreement: